veekaybee/textedit/python_packaging_post.md

 Let's also:

-1) Remove some of the hard coding referencing `alice.txt`
+1) Remove some of the hard coding referencing
 2) Turn the code into a function
 3) Adding a function that counts sentences, too.

 These kinds of refactoring tasks will become important as we start to understand how many files, or modules, reference each other in a package.

-Ok, so we've run our file.
-Now what?
-Let's refactor it so we can call it on any file, not just `alice.txt`.
-The best way to do this is to turn the loop into a function, which we can call from anywhere, instead of just in that specific file.

 Program: